Eat . Play . Live

 Show me the Science

-This website is about health.
-More particularly, it is about the science associated with health.
+The EPL website is about health and well-being.
+More particularly, it’s aiming to reveal proven facts associated with good health.
+I will also use the term wellness throughout this website – a broad term that is mainly used in relation to holistic health therapies.
+Sadly, the term is often misused to promote unproven medical therapies.
 As the detoxifying story (sales pitch) above demonstrates, there is a considerable amount of strange and bizarre information out there.
 Almost daily we are showered with advice about our health.
 We are told what to eat.
 We are told what not to eat.
 We are told to take supplements.
 We are told we need exercise.
 We are told to stretch.
 We are told to take pharmaceuticals.
 We are told to avoid pharmaceuticals.
 We are told to cleanse.
-We are told get our meridians centered.
+We are told get our meridians centred.
 We are told to get healthy!
 So, what are you waiting for?

-My aim is to shed light on the complex landscape of health and uncover the factors that often obscure it.
+My aim is to shed light on this wellness landscape and uncover some of the factors that obscure it.
 I will try to strip away the hype and the agendas to reveal the sound evidence where it exists, and its absence when the research hasn’t been done (or remains inconclusive).
-In addition, I will provide practical guidance (and cautions) for those wishing to navigate the churning sea of facts, findings, fiction, fallacies, and unfounded fears associated with navigating the intricate world of health advice.
+In addition, I will provide practical guidance (and cautions) for those wishing to navigate the churning sea of facts, findings, fiction, fallacies, and unfounded fears associated with navigating the intricate world of health and wellness advice.

-The path to good health is more straightforward than we are often led to believe, and this realization can be quite liberating.
+The path to good health is actually much more straightforward than we are often led to believe.
 Ninety percent of a healthy lifestyle is associated with a few simple truths.
-I won’t claim that this is always an easy path to follow, but if you can parse the twisted messages that bombard us daily, you will find the health journey can be surprisingly direct.
+I won’t claim that this is always an easy path to follow, but if you can parse the twisted messages that bombard us daily, you will find the journey to better health can be surprisingly direct.

 From Infections to Longevity: A Century of Shifting Life Expectancy and Causes of Death